sindu2296/AgentsToAllies/news_maf/README.md

 # Multi-Agent News Workflow

-News gathering and summarization using Microsoft Agent Framework.
+News gathering and summarization using Microsoft Agent Framework with direct agent calls.

 ---